 - 1.1 The Police and Crime Commissioner (the Commissioner) is responsible for ensuring that his business is conducted in accordance with the law and proper standards, and that public money is safeguarded and properly accounted for, and used economically, efficiently and effectively.
-The Commissioner also has a duty to make arrangements to secure continuous improvement in the way in which his functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
+The Commissioner also has a duty to make arrangements to secure continuous improvement in the way in which its functions are exercised, having regard to a combination of economy, efficiency and effectiveness.
 In discharging this overall responsibility, the Commissioner is the recipient of all funding related to policing and crime reduction and all funding for the Constabulary must come through the Commissioner.
-The Commissioner is responsible for putting in place proper arrangements for the governance of his affairs, facilitating the effective exercise of his functions, and which includes arrangements for the management of risk.
+The Commissioner is responsible for putting in place proper arrangements for the governance of its affairs, facilitating the effective exercise of its functions, and which includes arrangements for the management of risk.
 The Commissioner also has responsibility for maintaining an efficient and effective police force and holding the Chief Constable to account for the Constabulary's performance. - 1.2 The Commissioner has approved and adopted a Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Framework: Delivering Good Governance in Local Government.
 A copy of the Code, recognised as setting out best practice in corporate governance can be obtained from the Chief Finance Officer. - 1.3 This statement explains how the Commissioner has complied with the code and also meets the requirements of Accounts and Audit (England) Regulations, which requires all relevant bodies to prepare an annual governance statement.
-It has been prepared following a process of inquiry, taking into account knowledge and information held within the Commissioner's office, advice and assurances received from the Commissioner's statutory officers further to their duties.